konsumer/pntr_shell/README.md

 # make the emscripten app
 emmake make

-# make the app as libretro-core
+# make the app as libretro-core for mac
 make example_libretro.dylib

+# make the app as libretro-core for linux
+make example_libretro.so

+# make the app as libretro-core for windows
+make example_libretro.dll

+# make the app as libretro-core for emscripten
+emmake make example_libretro.wasm
 ```

 ### code